 Where Can Goalies Play The Puck In Ice Hockey?

-The size of an ice hockey rink in North America (NHL) measures 200ft by 85ft.
-It is slightly wider for IIHF and other international games.
-However, ice hockey goalies are not allowed to play the puck anywhere on the ice.
-Apart from their designated position (in front of the goal net), there is a limit to how far goalies can move in ice hockey.
+A North American (NHL) ice hockey rink is 200ft by 85ft in size.
+For IIHF and other international games, it is slightly wider.
+Ice hockey goalies, on the other hand, are not permitted to play the puck anywhere on the rink.
+Aside from their appointed position (in front of the goal net), goalies can only move so far in ice hockey.

 Sections Of The Ice The Goalie Is Allowed To Play The Puck